ghostfreeman/volcanolairwebsigh/content/jobs/gameplay-developer-remote.md

 This is a fully remote position.

 ## What we're looking for
-* A Bachelors degree in Computer Science or similar or consumate work experience
+* A Bachelors degree in Computer Science (or similar) and/or consumate work experience
 * You've worked on at least 1 shipped title
 * Excellent with C++ and C#